KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 3. Use the app parameter supplied through `managedExpansion()` (_when app is required during in-line expansion of code_).

+Accessing Feature Resources in a seamless way is a **rudimentary benefit of feature-u** that alleviates a number of problems in your code, making your features truly plug-and-play.

 **NOTE**: It is possible that a module may be using more than one of these techniques.
 As an example a logic module may have to use